PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-07 06:15:02
+Last updated: 2024-04-07 06:15:35
-Random Quote: Ted: "My mother is not one-night-stand material!"Barney: "Yeah, you're right.
-It wasn't night and we weren't standing." - Barney Stinson
+Random Quote: Are you aware, that breaking a broath can have deadly- even fatal repercussions? - Barney Stinson